 He started his career in Sweden, before playing for Danish side Kjøbenhavns Boldklub before being transferred to Olympique de Marseille in 1950.
 With l'OM, he was also Division 1 top goalscorer in 1951–1952 and 1952–1953 and runner-up in the Coupe de France 1953–1954.
 He was their all-time leading scorer.
 He also played for other French teams such as FC Girondins de Bordeaux and AS Aix.

 CF: Henry Carlsson (Atletico Madrid)(did not go the WC 1950 Finals)

 In 1939, he made his debut with AIK.
 After winning the Olympic Gold medal in 1948, he moved to play for Stade Français as an amateur.
-In 1949, he started his professional career with Atletico Madrid.
-He stayed there until 1953.
-He was capped 26 times.
+In 1949, he started his professional career with Atletico Madrid at the age of 32, winning two league titles in Spain.
+At madrid, he played under Helenio Herrera alongside Larbi Benbarek.
+For Sweden, he was capped 26 times.